Co Thanh serves delicious and authentic Vietnamese food made with fresh ingredients that are handpicked by the chefs daily

 In fact, the lunch crowd is exactly where the origin story of Co Thanh begins.
 The restaurant is built on the success (and with the guidance) of one of Saigon’s most famous food icons, a humble street food vendor named Nguyen Thi Thanh, known to most as The Lunch Lady.
 And with the launch of Co Thanh, we now have an outpost in Hong Kong to sample the delectable creations from this awesome aunt.

 The Lunch Lady shot to prominence in 2009, when her food stall was given the seal of approval by Anthony Bourdain on his television show.
 Although the luscious flavours in her soups and sauces were already known to bloggers and epicureans, she rose to global fame after Bourdain nibbled on her noodles, and her stall has been swamped ever since – often selling out in less than two hours of opening each day.

 Veteran Chef Son Pham underwent three years of training with The Lunch Lady, and although he’s worked in Michelin-starred restaurants across the world, he is most grateful for his apprenticeship in Vietnam, where he mastered traditional recipes at aunt Thanh’s street food stall before bringing them to Co Thanh in Hong Kong.

 At Co Thanh things are dialled back to basics, which is the way real Vietnamese food should be.

-Over 70% of the ingredients are handpicked at Co Thanh to make sure the flavour, aroma and texture is spot-on.
-The pate, chili sauces, mayonnaise and preserved limes are house-made, and the restaurant imports noodles and other ingredients from Vietnam.
+Over 70% of the ingredients are handpicked at Co Thanh to make sure the flavour, aroma, and texture are spot-on.
+The pate, chili sauces, mayonnaise, and preserved limes are house-made, and the restaurant imports noodles and other ingredients from Vietnam.
 The team buys from local markets daily and keeps the menu small to ensure consistency and quality; you can literally taste the meticulousness that goes into each dish, with every component carefully considered.

 Authentic Vietnamese meets industrial chic